Baadshah (1999 film): Plot

 Raj a.k.a.
-Baadshah is a young man living with his mother, who wishes to follow in his late father's footsteps (Ganapat) by working as a detective named Baadshah.
-He runs a detective agency out of a Mumbai office full of cheesy detective gadgetry.
-In his employ are his loyal and helpful friends, and his chief assistant Ramlal.
-Though Baadshah tries hard to pass his agency off as highly sophisticated and constantly busy, he actually receives little business and is desperate for a big break.
-Suraj Singh Thapar is a business tycoon whose bio-chemical plant is due to be shut down following a preventable industrial accident.
+Baadshah runs a detective agency out of a Bombay office full of cheesy detective gadgetry.
+He has a chief assistant Ramlal and other employees.
+Baadshah receives little business and is desperate for a big break.

-It will be shut down by the CM of Goa, Gayatri Bachchan.
-As a result, he resolves to have her killed.
-For the job, he has Rani, his young henchwoman, hire Shiva, Mumbai's notorious contract-killer.
-Meanwhile, a man by the name of K. Jhunjhunwala comes to Baadshah with a strange case.
-He claims he is dying of a brain tumor and wants to see his daughter married to the suitable bachelor accompanying him, Nitin before he dies.
-The young woman, Seema, refuses to marry Nitin, hence the need for Baadshah's help.
-Baadshah comes up with an elaborate plan for the job: he woos Seema with lies and has her fall in love with him, only to dump her later.
+Suraj Singh Thapar is a tycoon whose bio-chemical plant is being shut down by the Chief Minister of Goa, Gayatri Bachchan, following a major industrial accident.
+Thapar resolves to have her assassinated.
+His assistant Rani, hires Shiva, Mumbai's notorious contract-killer.

-Nitin comforts her, and Baadshah collects his payment.
-However, his feelings for her prove to be genuine.
-Unbeknownst to Baadshah, Jhunjhunwala and Nitin are actually a father-son team wanted by the CBI.
-The marriage of Nitin to Seema, who is actually the sister of CBI Secret Agent Deepak Malhotra, is meant to stop an investigation into their bank fraud case.
-The plan fails when Agent Malhotra arrests the Jhunjhunwalas before the marriage can take place.
-It is revealed by the CBI that Shiva's attempt on Gayatri Bachchan's life failed as a result of his death in a car accident.
+K. Jhunjhunwala comes to Baadshah with a strange case.
+He claims, he is dying of a brain tumor and wants to see his daughter Seema married to Nitin before he dies.
+Seema refuses to marry Nitin, hence the need for Baadshah's help.
+Baadshah woos Seema with lies and has her fall in love with him, only to dump her later.
+However, his feelings for her were genuine.
+Unbeknownst to Baadshah, Jhunjhunwala and Nitin are actually a father-son duo wanted by the CBI.
+The marriage of Nitin to Seema, who is actually the sister of CBI secret agent Deepak Malhotra, is meant to stop an investigation into their bank fraud case.
+The plan fails when Agent Malhotra arrests the Jhunjhunwalas.

-Fearing a second attempt, CBI headquarters tasks Agent Malhotra with providing further protection for the minister in Goa.
-Malhotra is assigned the codename "Baadshah" for the mission.
-Thapar becomes informed of this and speaks to Rani who plans with her boyfriend, Moti, to travel to the airport to eliminate Secret Agent "Baadshah" and have Moti assume his identity to gain access to Bachchan and carry out the assassination.
-At the same time, Baadshah the detective gets a job from Mahendra Seth.
-Manikchand and Saxena want to gain his diamonds and have kidnapped the businessman's child for ransom.
+Shiva dies in a car accident.
+Fearing a second attempt, CBI tasks agent Malhotra to protect her.
+Malhotra is assigned the codename "Baadshah".
+Thapar learns of this and asks Rani and her boyfriend, Moti, to eliminate "Baadshah" and have Moti assume his identity to gain access to Bachchan and carry out the assassination.
+At the same time, Baadshah the detective takes a case from Mahendra Seth - Manichand and Saxena have kidnapped Seth's child for ransom.
 Baadshah and his friend are given tickets to Goa, where the child is being held.